Ybalrid/Ogre_glTF/README.md

  - Open the .sln (solution) file into Visual Studio.
 You'll get 2 projects : `Ogre_glTF` (the DLL) and `Ogre_glTF_TEST` (a test program)
  - To make the test program works, copy inside the "build" directory all the .dll files from Ogre's debug and release binary directories
  - Copy the HLMS libary to the "build" directory

+ ## Contributors

+ This project is Open Source.
+If you can improve it in any way, Pull Requests are welcommed!

+ Here's the list of the contributors that hepled out with this projet:

+  - Stig Atle @stig-atle

 ## Notes on third party components